top of page

 • Istanbul office, on-site assistance

-• Optional: wellness programs at Le Méridien Bodrum, medical tourism, active holidays by WME system
+• Optional: wellness programs at Le Méridien Bodrum, medical tourism,active vacations by WME system

 Перед поездкой надо узнать о важных вещах для туриста. Девушка на сайте BIOHACTOUR читает инструкцию